mgumz/alock/alock.txt

                On systems using 'shadow' alock needs the suid-flag set.
     - pam - Tries to authentificate against the users system-password using the 'pam-login'-module.
-    - md5 - alock creates a md5-hash from the entered unlockpassword and compares it with the hash provided
+    - md5 - alock creates a md5-hash from the entered passphrase and compares it with the hash provided
         * hash=<hash> - use <hash> as reference
         * file=<filename>  - use content of <filename> as reference

-    - sha1 - alock creates a sha1-hash from the entered unlockpassword and compares it with the hash provided
+    - sha1 - alock creates a sha1-hash from the entered passphrase and compares it with the hash provided
         * hash=<hash> - use <hash> as reference
         * file=<filename> - use <filename> as reference
-    - sha256 - alock creates a sha256-hash from the entered unlockpassword and compares it with the hash provided
+    - sha256 - alock creates a sha256-hash from the entered passphrase and compares it with the hash provided
         * hash=<hash> - use <hash> as reference
         * file=<filename> - use <filename> as reference
-    - sha384 - alock creates a sha384-hash from the entered unlockpassword and compares it with the hash provided
+    - sha384 - alock creates a sha384-hash from the entered passphrase and compares it with the hash provided
         * hash=<hash> - use <hash> as reference
         * file=<filename> - use <filename> as reference
-    - sha512 - alock creates a sha512-hash from the entered unlockpassword and compares it with the hash provided
+    - sha512 - alock creates a sha512-hash from the entered passphrase and compares it with the hash provided
+        * hash=<hash> - use <hash> as reference
+        * file=<filename> - use <filename> as reference
+    - wpool - alock creates a whirlpool-hash from the entered passphrase and compares it with the hash provided
         * hash=<hash> - use <hash> as reference
         * file=<filename> - use <filename> as reference

 -bg type:options ::